 2. Milwaukee Electric Tools M12 Fuel 1/4″ Hex Impact Driver

 Milwaukee’s M12 Fuel is the most compact impact driver you will get.
-With a length of just 5.1 inches and a weight of just 2lbs, it can go in very tight spaces with ease.
+With a length of just 5.1 inches and a weight of just 2lbs, it can go in very tight spaces with ease with this Milwaukee cordless drill.

 Although small, it is not small on power.
 The POWERSTATE brushless motor generates 1300 inch lbs of torque and a max speed of 3300 rpm.
 Both are benchmark-defining numbers for a 12V tool.
 This makes the tool as capable as any 18 or 20V although with certainly less work rate.
 A very likeable feature is mode selector, which sets the three mode speeds according to application.
 Above all, it is a very easy-to-use product.